northword/zotero-format-metadata/README.md

 ### Look up the journal abbreviation according to the journal full name

-The plugin has a built-in dataset of about 96,000 journal abbreviations (from JabRef), and the plugin will first look up the journal abbreviations in the local dataset;
+The plugin has a built-in dataset of about 96,000 journal abbreviations (from JabRef and Woodward Library), and the plugin will first look up the journal abbreviations in the local dataset;

 If none are available, the abbreviations are inferred from the [ISSN List of Title Word Abbreviations](https://www.issn.org/services/online-services/access-to-the-ltwa/) (optional);